hpatches/hpatches-benchmark/benchmarks/classification/README.md

 You can generate the results files with MATLAB scripts `classification_compute.m` and compute the PR curves and the AP with `classification_eval.m` in the *HBench* toolbox.

-## Appendix: benchmark contnets
+## Benchmark contents

 This appendix provide some context on the benchmark defined above.

-### Benchmarks
+### Tasks

-As seen above, we define four different classification benchmarks:
+As seen above, the benchmark defines four different classification tasks:

 1. `train_diffseq_easy.benchmark`
 2. `train_diffseq_hard.benchmark`